Enterprise Manufacturing Initiative—Funded by General Motors

 How can an Enterprise team benefit from the Initiative?

-Enterprise teams who are represented in the Enterprise Manufacturing Initiative funded by the GM Foundation can benefit through scheduled cross Enterprise and Industry/Enterprise design reviews, collective procurement of materials and components, market analysis assistance, and assistance in obtaining manufactured components or assemblies that are on time, within budget and per print.
+Enterprise teams who are represented in the Enterprise Manufacturing Initiative funded by General Motors can benefit through scheduled cross Enterprise and Industry/Enterprise design reviews, collective procurement of materials and components, market analysis assistance, and assistance in obtaining manufactured components or assemblies that are on time, within budget and per print.
 Enterprise teams with active representation who follow the design recommendations can qualify for project funding for manufacturing support.
 Participating Enterprise teams will also build up the manufacturing skills among team members that will contribute to long term Enterprise team success.

 Enterprise students who participate in the initiative can expect to gain resume-building experience in design for manufacturability, flexible manufacturing, procurement, project management, by contributing to multiple Enterprise projects at various stages.
 Students will actively explore and be exposed to recent improvements in machining and welding of state of the art materials, machine controls and additive manufacturing.
 In addition to connecting with industry experts at GM, students will contribute to the overall goal of the Enterprise team they represent and be better prepared to move into leadership roles within their Enterprise team.